Stanley Green Infant Academy & Starfish Nursery

 • Lack of appetite

-At these times, we use a range of strategies to support children, such as ELSA/Pastoral Support Worker drop-ins, use of sensory/calming boxes and 5 point scales, mindfulness, time in our Calming Corner, 1:1 support to have conversations about feelings or access to games/books/resources which are focused on promoting dialogue about feelings.
+At these times, we use a range of strategies to support children, primarily it’s through building good relationships with all staff but also through ELSA/Pastoral Support Worker drop-ins, use of sensory/calming strategies or 1:1 support, as appropriate.
 We may offer weekly ELSA intervention support work.
 If difficulties continue, school may refer children/families to external agencies for more specialist help.

 By working in partnership with our families, we encourage open communication about difficulties being faced by children.
 Our Pastoral Support Worker, ELSA practitioner, Designated Mental Health Lead and staff work together to support children and their families.
 Please do come in and talk to us if you are worried about your child’s mental health and wellbeing.